moirahartigan/Ms1-Schools-Out-Childcare/README.md

 * #### Our Philosophy -
   * Here users will find information about our core values and beliefs and why our service would be a good fit for any child.
-The top button appears in this section.
+The top button appears in this section to take the user back to the navigation bar.
   <br>
   <p align="center">
   <img src="https://github.com/moirahartigan/Ms1-Schools-Out-Childcare/blob/master/readme/our-philosophy.png">